mwidas/mwidas/README.md

 - Master in Environmental Data Science @ UC Santa Barbara (Anticipated 2024)
 - BS in Environmental Science @ Montana State University (2022)

+🌱 I’m currently learning and building environmental data science skills -- particularly analytics, modeling, GIS, application development, and data visualization.
+🌐 I'm interested in corporate sustainability, and environmental conservation and remediation 🐝 I'm passionate about bees and permafrost
+📫 How to reach me: mel.widas@gmail.com

+View my current and past work at the repositories below! 👇
 <!--
 **mwidas/mwidas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.